- Animals: fish

 Approach and Methods

-We used a probiotic product formulated by INVE Aquaculture that guarantees a live bacterial concentration of 5X105 colony forming units per gram (CFU/g).
-The probiotic, called Sanolife® Pro-W, is added as a dried product weekly to nursery tanks and ponds at a rate of 80 g/acre-meter of water.
-The product was dissolved in water and applied around the edges of ponds or behind an aerator that mixed the pond.
+We will use a product formulated by INVE Aquaculture that guarantees a live bacterial concentration of 5X105 colony forming units per gram (CFU/g).
+The probiotic is added as a dried product weekly to nursery tanks and ponds at a rate of 80 g/acre-meter of water.

-Samples of water from each treatment and control pond were evaluated for Vibrio sp. once a month starting at stocking.
-Each month, 10 shrimp from each treatment and control pond were evaluated for Vibrio sp.
-Twice during the season, once half way through in July, and the other just before harvest, 10 shrimp from each treatment and control pond were evaluated histologically for disease.
-Shrimp health evaluations were conducted by Dr. Susan Laramore at her lab at Harbor Branch Institute/Florida Atlantic University.
+Samples of water from each treatment and control pond will be evaluated for Vibrio sp. once a month starting at stocking.
+Each month, 10 shrimp from each treatment and control pond will be evaluated for Vibrio sp.
+Twice during the season, once half way through in July, and the other just before harvest, 10 shrimp from each treatment and control pond will be evaluated histologically for disease.
+Shrimp health evaluations will be conducted by Dr. Susan Laramore at her lab at Harbor Branch Institute/Florida Atlantic University.

 Water samples will be collected weekly from each of the treatment and control ponds to be analyzed for total ammonia and nitrite.
 These are metabolites that can harm shrimp if in too high a concentration.
-Water quality analyses were done in the laboratory of the Alabama Fish Farming Center near the Alabama shrimp farms, or on farm at Wood Fisheries.
-Early morning and late afternoon pH were measured in situ at 24 inches of depth in all study ponds once a week at Greene Prairie Aquafarm.
-Water at the other two farms was periodically spot checked for pH.
+Water quality analyses will be done in the laboratory of the Alabama Fish Farming Center near the Alabama shrimp farms, or on farm at Wood Fisheries.
+Late afternoon pH will be measured in situ at 24 inches of depth in all study ponds once a week by cooperating farmers.

-Phytoplankton (microscopic pond algae) samples were collected every other week from each treatment and control pond to be analyzed for type and relative quantity of blue-green algae.
-Algae evaluation were conducted by personnel at the Alabama Fish Farming Center with assistance by personnel at Auburn University School of Fisheries.
+Phytoplankton (microscopic pond algae) samples will collected every other week from each treatment and control pond to be analyzed for type and relative quantity of blue-green algae.
+Algae evaluation will be conducted by personnel at the Alabama Fish Farming Center with assistance by personnel at Auburn University School of Fisheries.

-All farms recorded the following information concerning each treatment and control pond: number of shrimp stocked, total feed input, total number of shrimp harvested and total weight of shrimp harvested.
-Observations on mortalities and other pertinent information were kept throughout the production season.
+All farms will keep track of the following information concerning each treatment and control pond: number of shrimp stocked, total feed input, total number of shrimp harvested and total weight of shrimp harvested.
+Observations on mortalities and other pertinent information will be kept throughout the production season.